(1) The following conditions, in addition to those set forth in ARM 17.30.1342, apply to all MPDES permits within the categories specified below:

 (B) any anticipated impact of the change on the quantity or quality of effluent to be discharged from the POTW.

-(a) 40 CFR 122.44(f) (July 1, 2012), which sets forth "notification levels" for dischargers of pollutants that may be inserted in a permit upon a petition from the permittee or upon the initiative of the department;
+(a) 40 CFR 122.44(f) , which is a federal agency rule setting forth "notification levels" for dischargers of pollutants that may be inserted in a permit upon a petition from the permittee or upon the initiative of the department;